VincentHui/test-s3-Reader/README.md

 ````

 ## Bucket Contents
 If you have the AWS CLI present you can run the npm script `sync-s3` from the root folder, with a s3 bucket address to sync the contents of the bucket contents folder.
-This could look some thing like `npm run sync-s3 s3://private-bucket-test/`
+Something like this `npm run sync-s3 s3://private-bucket-test/`